Dear Constituent,

 In 2021, the Department for Environment, Food and Rural Affairs (Defra) published a call for evidence on the fur trade in Great Britain, which asked for views on animal welfare and on the social and economic impacts associated with the trade.
 Around 30,000 responses were received from businesses, representative bodies and individuals, demonstrating the strong public interest in this area.
 Although the call for evidence has now closed, the details are available here: The Fur Market in Great Britain - Defra - Citizen Space

-Thank you once again for taking the time to get in contact with me.
+Thank you once again for taking the time to contact me.

 Sincerely,